Payment succeeded. Customer still has no access. Now what?

 Silent background job failures

-Why Stripe logs are not enough
+Why payment logs are not enough

-Stripe logs show that your endpoint returned 200.
+Payment logs show that your endpoint returned 200.
 They do not show whether your app granted access, added credits, or updated subscription state.

-A 200 response means receipt, not effect
+A 200 means receipt, not effect

 Your app owns the business effect